-Some people will get wisdom teeth through with no problems at all, but for some there will be issues from the minute they start to appear.
-They can be painful coming through, and on some occasions may not come through properly and this will require a visit to the dentist.
+Some people may have no issues or pain after they get their wisdom teeth removed; but for others, it may take longer to heal and recover.
+They can be painful when they start to erupt, and on some occasions may not come out properly which will require a visit to the dentist.
 The teeth will have to be removed as it will not be sensible to keep them in place.
-Even once the tooth is out, that is not the end of the story as good post-op care is just as vital as the initial procedure.
+After the wisdom teeth are removed, it is crucial to follow the post-op instructions very carefully to avoid any complications.

 What are the details associated with a wisdom tooth extraction?

-Whether a wisdom tooth is erupted, impacted, or partially erupted they can cause different kinds of infections, pain, and problems.
-The best way to evaluate these wisdom teeth is by x-rays to see if there are active bone and gum infections around the tooth.
-Mainly due to the fact that wisdom teeth are the hardest teeth to keep clean in the mouth they are the main teeth to get decay and food debris stuck in and around them.
-Once this takes place further gum infections, abscesses, and further diseases that can spread to the rest of the mouth.
-The best treatment to undertake is to have the teeth removed in order to not think of all the potential issues that can come with leaving decayed or infected wisdom teeth.
+Whether a wisdom tooth is erupted, impacted, or partially erupted, they can cause different kinds of infections, pain, and problems.
+The best way to evaluate these wisdom teeth is through x-rays to see if there are active bone and gum infections around the tooth.
+Wisdom teeth are the hardest teeth to keep clean in the mouth which makes them most susceptible to decay.
+Once this takes place, further gum infections, abscesses, and further diseases that can spread to the rest of the mouth.
+The best treatment is to have the teeth removed to avoid any further complications or pain in the future.

 What is the post procedure extraction like?

-When you have the tooth removed, there will be a gauze pad that has been placed over the wound and you will keep pressure on it for a limited amount of time.
-This should not be removed for at least half an hour for the clot to form and the area to begin to heal properly.
+After you have the tooth removed, there will be a gauze pad that has been placed over the wound and firm pressure is needed to keep bleeding to a minimum.
+This should not be removed for at least half an hour to allow the clot to form and the area to begin to heal properly.
 It can be taken out after that time and should not be replaced.
-Following specific protocols given by the dentist will help the clotting process, as the clot will start to form and can be easily be knocked out leading to issues if not handles with proper care and maintenance.
+Following specific protocols given by the dentist will help the clotting process, as the clot will start to form and facilitate healing.

-There will be pain for some time and this will require the use of medication, ice pack, and a soft food diet.
-It will be easy to think that this is only an extraction and you will be able to carry on as normal, but taking it easy and not doing extensive exercising or heavy lifting is recommended.
+Pain and discomfort afterwards is normal, and may require the use of medication, ice pack, and a soft food diet.
+It’s important to take it easy and not do any extensive exercising or heavy lifting following the extractions.
 When the swelling starts, this can be reduced and eased with the use of icepack.
-An icepack laid on the specific area will bring relief in a matter of minutes and aid in the healing process.
+An icepack laid on the specific area will bring relief in a matter of minutes and aid in reducing the swelling.

-There will be minor bleeding and that is natural by keeping up with gentle warm salt water rinsing and soft foods the area will normalize with time.
-If you are in a situation where more bleeding is noted a warm tea bag can be used to settle the area.
+Minor bleeding is normal and can be maintained by rinsing your mouth gently with warm salt water and maintaining a soft diet.
+If you are in a situation where more bleeding is noted, a warm tea bag can be used to settle the area.
 You can bite down on this and keep it in place for 20 minutes.
-It contains tannic acid will shrink the vessels and less blood will be lost.
-If you are staying inactive and following the instructions of the dentist and still experience bleeding, then further medical assistance should be sought.
+It contains tannic acid which shrinks the vessels and alleviates bleeding.
+If you are following the instructions closely and still experiencing bleeding, then further medical assistance should be sought.

 Is there a lot of pain with wisdom teeth extractions?

 Dentists are aware of the level of pain this procedure will bring and will prescribe medication that should be strong enough to help you cope depending on how the treatment went.
-Often there will be side effects and drowsiness tends to be the main one, so driving and many types of operative heavy machinery jobs may not be possible for a while.
+Often there will be side effects such as drowsiness, so driving and many types of jobs involving operative heavy machinery is not recommended for a while.
 Alcohol should be avoided as this will only make things worse.
-If there is still pain after a few days, it will be advisable to have the site looked at just to make sure that nothing has gone wrong, and there does not have to be further surgery or dental intervention.
+If there is still pain after a few weeks, it will be advisable to have the site looked at just to make sure that nothing has gone wrong.

 It is also likely that antibiotics will be prescribed.
 It is important that the full course is taken, unless there are unpleasant side effects.
-At this stage stop taking them and see if a different tablet can be prescribed.
+If this is the case, then stop taking them and see if a different type of medication can be prescribed.
 Often this will be a rash and should not be mixed up with the bruising that will appear.

 Liquids are fine to take shortly after surgery, and any food that is eaten should be soft and chewed on areas that are away from the extraction site.
 You will need to have a high calorie diet after the first couple of days, and meals should not be missed.
-Liquids should be drunk frequently and there should be around 6 glasses a day drunk – nothing with ice however.
-Make sure you build up your strength or you could end up feeling dizzy.
+Liquids should be consumed frequently to prevent dehydration.

-Oral hygiene should not slip, but tooth cleaning should be gentle and by the day after the extraction, the mouth should be rinsed multiple times a day.
-Add salt to water and use this as it will help the wound heal.
-Nausea is often felt after anesthesia and when this occurs, avoid food and liquids for a while and unfortunately this will include the prescription tablets.
-Sipping liquids after an hour or so should lead on to you being able to return to normal eating – at least normal for the condition.
-Call our offices for any additional questions or concerns URBN Dental is here for you!
+Oral hygiene should not be neglected.
+Tooth cleaning should be handled with care using a soft bristle toothbrush while avoiding the extraction site.
+The mouth should be rinsed with salt water multiple times a day to aid in would healing.
+Nausea is often felt after anesthesia and when this occurs, avoid food and liquids for a while.
+Call our offices for any additional questions or concerns.
+URBN Dental is here for you!